histolab/histolab/docs/quickstart.rst

    Dimensions at level 2: (1875, 2124)

 Moreover, we can save and show the slide thumbnail in a separate window.
-In particular, the thumbnailimage will be automatically saved in a subdirectory of the processedpath:
+In particular, the thumbnail image will be automatically saved in a subdirectory of the processedpath:

 .. code-block:: ipython3